cavinsaravanan/The-FIRST-Devil-s-Dictionary/GLOSSARY.md

 A student team member (and possibly leader) who will not be a student team member for very long.
 Usually found by grabbing last year's juniors.~EricH

+## Sharpie

+ The infamous marker that fuels any FRC team.
+You will need alot of these ( they get lost ). ~CavinS

 ## Ship day

 The day a completed robot was hastily packed into a large wooden box with a random assortment of graphics and numbers painted on the side, then shipped off to a faraway place, See Nationals (n.)~The_ShamWOW88